analytix-VMDS/analytix-VMDS.github.io/README.md

-# Boilerplate code for a D3 application
+# Boilerplate code for a data-based D3 application

-Clone this repository to quickly begin building a web application with D3 visualizations.
+Clone this repository to efficiently build a data-based web application with D3 visualizations.
+Essential Backbone components, such as the model and view, have already been included.

 It contains all the boilerplate code for an application using: